PierreGrognet/ChIPseq_Workshop/ChIP_protocol.md

 ## ChiP:

+Dilution the chromatin :

+- If needed, thaw the chromatin on ice.
-- Quantify the chromatin (with Qbit)
+- Quantify the chromatin (with Qbit).<span style="color:red">(Combien de µL, sachant qu'on aura que le QuBit HS?
+Sachant que l'on n'a pas de QuBit en enseignement...)</span>
-- Add 1.1 ml of [Lysis buffer](Lysis_Buffer.md) + protease inhibitor to 5 μg of chromatin
+- Seed 5µg of chromatin in a fresh tube.
+Adjust the volume to 1.1 ml with  cold [Lysis buffer](Lysis_Buffer.md) + protease inhibitor.
+Keep the tube on ice.

+**Prepare as many tube as necessary for the different IPs and controls you will need**

 In the cold room:

-- Washing: add 30 μl of magnetic beads,  incubate 3-4h at 4°C on a rotating wheel.
+- Pre-clearing: add 30 μl of magnetic beads to the chromatin.
+Incubate 3-4h at 4°C on a rotating wheel.<span style="color:red">(No need to wash the bead beforehand?)</span>
-- Place the tubes on a magnetic rack and recover the supernatant
+- Place the tubes on a magnetic rack for 2-3 min and recover the supernatant in a fresh tube.
+Keep the tube on ice.
-- Take 100 μl (= Input) and freeze at -80°C
+- Save 100 μl (= Input) to a new tube and freeze at -80°C
-- Incubate the rest (1 ml) with the antibody over night at 4°C on a rotating wheel, **do not forget a sample without Antibodies (Ac0)**
+- Add the appropriate amount of antibody to the rest (1 ml).
+Incubate over night at 4°C on a rotating wheel, **do not forget a sample without Antibodies (Ac0)**

 **Caution**: 1 Tube (5μg) = 1 Precipitation with 1 antibody.
 Prepare 1 tube for each replicate of each antibody.
+<span style="color:red">(On fait un contrôle sans antibody, ou on fait un contrôle GFP antibody?)</span>

 ### Day 3

-Incubation with beads, Washing, Elution and Decrosslink
+#### Binding and washes

-- Add 20μl of magnetic beads, incubate 4h at 4°C on a rotating wheel
+- Add 20μl of magnetic beads, incubate 4h at 4°C on a rotating wheel.

-- Washes: on magnetic rack for 3 min, remove supernatant, add 1 ml of buffer and incubate 10 min on rotating wheel each time
+- Washes: Place the eppendorf tube on the magnetic rack for 3 min, remove supernatant, add 1 ml of the following cold buffers and incubate 10 min on rotating wheel each time at 4°C.
     1. [Lysis buffer](Lysis_Buffer.md) without protease inhibitor without CaCl2 - x2
     2. [Lysis buffer NaCl](Lysis_Buffer_500.md)
     3. [LiCl Washbuffer](LiCl_Buffer.md) - x2
-    4. Tris-EDTA
+    4. Tris-EDTA<span style="color:red">(recipe? only once or twice?)</span>

+#### Elution
-- Elution: resuspend the beads in 62.5μl of [TES](TES.md) preheated at 65°C and incubate at 65°C (vortex every 2 min or shake with the thermomixer)
+- Resuspend the beads in 62.5μL of [TES](TES.md) preheated at 65°C and incubate at 65°C (vortex every 2 min or shake with the thermomixer). <span style="color:red">(For how long??)</span>
+- Place the tube on magnet and Save the the supernatant in a DNA LoBind Tube.
-    - Recover the supernatant and repeat the elution with fresh TES, pool the two elutions --> Samples
+- Repeat the elution with fresh TES, pool the two elutions into the same tube.

+#### Cross-link reversal
+- Thaw the Input and [TES](TES.md) to 500 µL
+- <span style="color:red">(Il ne faut pas aussi ajuster le volume des Elution??
+Pourquoi on le fait apès, pour un volume final de 250µL?)</span>
-- Reverse crosslink:  Add 500 μl of TES to Inputs and incubate Samples and Inputs at 65°C over night
+- Incubate the Elution sample and the Input at 65°C over night to reverse the cross-link

 ### Day 4

-RNase, Proteinase, Phenol/Chlo Purification
+#### DNA Purification

 - Add 125 μl H2O to the Samples

-* Treat with:
+* Treat the Input and Elution samples with:

-     + RNAse A (20mg/ml) **2 μl for the Samples, 5 µl for the Inputs**, 120 min at 50°C
+     + RNAse A (20mg/ml): **2 μl for the Samples, 5 µl for the Inputs**, 120 min at 50°C
-     + Proteinase K (20mg/ml) 10 μl, 120 min at 50°C
+     + Proteinase K (20mg/ml): 10 μl, 120 min at 50°C
-     + SDS 0.5% 65°C over night (=decrosslink)
+     + Add SDS to 0.5%
+     + Incubate at 65°C over-night to reverse the crosslink

-* Phenol extraction:
+* Phenol extraction: to the Input and Elution Samples
+<span style="color:red">(On a commandé du phénol-chlo.
+Je suppose qu'on peut faire en sorte de l'utiliser?)</span>

-     + 300μl phenol
+     + Add: 300μl phenol
-     + 300μl chloroform
+     + Add: 300μl chloroform
      + mix or vortex,
-     + centrifuge 3 min at top speed
+     + centrifuge 3 min (top speed at room temperature)
-     + recover the aqueous phase
+     + recover the aqueous phase in a fresh DNA LoBind tube
-     + 600 μl chloroform
+     + Add: 600 μl chloroform
-     + centrifuge 3 min at top speed
+     + centrifuge 3 min (top speed at room temperature)
-     + recover the aqueous phase
+     + recover the aqueous phase in a fresh DNA LoBind tube

-* Ethanol precipitation:
+#### DNA Precipitation

+To the Elution and Input:

-     + 1/100 glycogen
+  + Add 1/100th of glycogen
-     + 1/10 Sodium Acetate 3 M
+  + Add 1/10th of  Sodium Acetate 3 M
+  + Vortex
-     + Ethanol 100% x2.5 (DNA+ Na Acetate) or fill the tube
+  + Add 2.5 volumes Ethanol 100% or fill the tube
-- Precipitate overnight at 4°C
+  + Incubate overnight at 4°C to maximize DNA precipitation

 ### Day 5

-* Ethanol precipitation (end):
+* Continue the Ethanol precipitation :
+<span style="color:red">(No washes with EtOH70%??)</span>

-     + Centrifuge 10 min 16000G, 4°C, remove supernatant
+     + Centrifuge 10 min 16000g, 4°C, carefully remove supernatant without disturbing the pelet
      + Air dry 10-20 min
-     + Resuspend in 30μl of Tris-EDTA
+     + Resuspend the pelet in 30μl of Tris-EDTA <span style="color:red">(recipe? only once or twice?)</span>

-- Quantify the chromatin with the Qubit high sensitivity
+- Quantify 2µL of the Input and IP sample with the Qubit dsDNA HS kit
-- Freeze at -80°C
+- Freeze at -80°C <span style="color:red">(why??)</span>